CyberCRI/RedMetrics/API.md

     * "lose"

-* Coordinate - Array of 2 or 3 numbers describing where the event occurred in "game space".
+* Coordinate - Array of 2 or 3 integers describing where the event occurred in "game space".

 * Section - String describing what "level" the player was in when the event occured.
 Adding more elements separated by points specifiy the section within a hierarchy.
 For example, “level1.section2.subsection3”